kbeckenrode/kbeckenrode.github.io/_posts/2020-1-12-Dataset-architecture-basics.markdown

 ---

-In bioinformatic research, databases place a vital role in analysis efforts.
+In bioinformatic research, databases play a vital role in analysis efforts.
 Whether it’s sequence data, patient data, taxonomic IDs---all of this information is organized and structured in some form of a database, data pool, data lake, long text files, JSON, XML, and so on.
 What is the difference between these data architectures?
 A little thing called structure.